 It just seemed so right that a work of street art would portray Heisenberg & Einstein together like that, showing that both theories have to be compatible by necessity – a tribute to the incompleteness of human knowledge, the interconnectedness, indeed, the relativity, of all things.

-Alas, I was disappointed when I discovered that the guy on the left is Constantin Carathéodory, famous in Greece for assisting Einstein with math.
+Alas, I was disappointed when I discovered that the guy on the left is Constantin Carathéodory, famous in Greece for assisting Einstein with math, among other important contributions.

 At least this piece is on Iera Odos, the Holy Road that traditionally connected Elefsina and Athens for the Panathenaea, back when people did believe the Gods threw dice.